CaliforniaHodl/Bolt21/web/content/blog/self-custodial-wallets.md

 - Obvious warnings for risky actions

 ### Lightning Network Integration
-Receive instant payments with low fees while maintaining full custody of your Bitcoin.
+Receive near-instant payments with low fees while maintaining full custody of your Bitcoin.
 No need to choose between convenience and security.

 ## Common Myths About Self-Custody